 My first day of arrival, NAWBO offered a political leadership training day for those of us running for office.
 We enjoyed learning from some tremendous speakers, one of which was Lea Marquez Peterson.
 Lea ran for US Congress and shared her journey with us.
 She and I became friends during the trip and it was so interesting to hear all about her experience.

 Throughout the week, we heard the intimate stories of so many wonderful female legislatures and women in government leadership, it was extraordinary!
 But I have to give special credit to Joy Lutes, our NAWBO Advocate Director on Capitol Hill.
 She worked tirelessly to plan, coordinate, and execute this week and she did an exemplary job of it!

 Joy and her team are on the Hill every day making an impact for our NAWBO chapters and for women in business across our nation.
 I'm grateful that she is also a fantastic, non-partisan mentor for me as I enter the political realm.

 Joy arranged for us to be addressed by a plethora of officials, elected and appointed, to give us the updates on ways they are working to improve the business landscape for women.
 It was enlightening and surreal.
 I loved every minute of being there and getting to see our agenda in action.

 A trip of a lifetime that I will never forget!
 I'll have to admit that being in D.C. with this type of backstage access seemed to be a prelude for a bigger chapter in my life to come.
 We'll just have to see what God has in store.
-For now, on to the State Senate!
+For now, on to the Tennessee General Assembly!